slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect."
 -- Ralph Waldo Emerson*

 Unless you’re winning, life will seem unfair to you.

 Bad luck is often bad planning.
 If you’re sure it’s not, be positive, the pendulum will swing back your way eventually.
-There’s no magic in the world, it’s all math.
-The best things in life are born from coincidence.

-«Random» usually means that you haven’t looked long enough to see a pattern emerge. «Surprises» only happen when they didn't repeat on one's lifetime.
+The best things in life are born from coincidence. «Random» usually means that you haven’t looked long enough to see a pattern emerge. «Surprises» only happen when they didn’t repeat on one’s lifetime.

 > *"If you live long enough, most people will get what they deserve."
 -- Charlie Munger*